shashial/yubikey-test/README.md

 - **SSH signatures**: Provide an `allowed_signers` file (see above) for full verification.
 If it is missing, the action still reports the detected algorithm/fingerprint but marks the result as unverified.
 - **GPG signatures**: The action reports the fingerprint even when the public key is not available on the runner.
 Import the relevant public keys if you also want cryptographic verification to succeed.
 - Need extra diagnostics?
 Set the environment variable `SIGNATURE_DEBUG=1` on the step to print detailed parsing logs for troubleshooting.
+- **GPG allow list**: When `gpg-allowed-fingerprints` is set, only those fingerprints are accepted.
+Missing or mismatched fingerprints fail the workflow.

 ## 🤝 License